netdata/netdata/src/daemon/README.md

 1. compiler optimizations for your CPU are disabled (Netdata will run somewhat slower)

 2. a lot of code is added all over netdata, to log debug messages to `/var/log/netdata/debug.log`.
 However, nothing is printed by default.
 Netdata allows you to select which sections of Netdata you want to trace.
 Tracing is activated via the config option `debug flags`.
-It accepts a hex number, to enable or disable specific sections.
+It accepts a hex number to enable or disable specific sections.
 You can find the options supported at [log.h](https://raw.githubusercontent.com/netdata/netdata/master/src/libnetdata/log/log.h).
    They are the `D_*` defines.
 The value `0xffffffffffffffff` will enable all possible debug flags.

 Once Netdata is compiled with debugging and tracing is enabled for a few sections, the file `/var/log/netdata/debug.log` will contain the messages.

-> Do not forget to disable tracing (`debug flags = 0`) when you are done tracing.
+> Remember to disable tracing (`debug flags = 0`) when you’re done tracing.
 The file `debug.log` can grow too
 > fast.

 ### Compiling Netdata with debugging